rihal-om/rihal-challenges/dotnet/README.md

-# Introduction
-Rihal is an Omani established company that specializes in Data Management and Process Automation.
-Established in 2018 Rihal quickly became synonymous with accomplishment and quality delivery.
-Projects are accomplished using in-house built IP combined with international recognized IP.
-Rihal focuses mostly on Engineering data management solutions, but also performed projects for Shared Services departments.
 # Job Requirement
-We are looking for software engineers and developers that are resourceful, adaptable, curious, tech savvy, and eager to learn and face challenges to work on the development of in-house applications and directly working on projects.
+We are looking for software engineers and developers that are resourceful, adaptable, curious, tech savvy, and eager to learn and face challenges to work on the development of in-house applications and directly working on client projects.

-# Challenge
+# Ok I'm interested, what do I need to do?
 Please build a simple web app using Dotnet Blazor Server-Side with CRUD for the following tables:
 ![image](https://user-images.githubusercontent.com/71645462/139626325-c8ae8e6e-4013-4048-9147-b72f38ef318e.png)